pyxld-kris/activity__virtual-pet--integer-feeding/README.md

-# Dev Launchers Activity
+# DEV LAUNCHERS ACTIVITY

-## Feeding A Virtual Pet!
+### Feeding A Virtual Pet!

 We're going to be modifying the "modify.mjs" file for this activity!

-Your goal: modify the variable NUM_FOODS in order to feed the pet enough to fill it up!
+Your goal: change the variable NUM_FOODS in order to feed the pet enough to fill it up!